austinwin/austinwin.github.io/_posts/2025-11-11-The Magic of Self-Attention.md

 title: The Magic of Self-Attention
 ---

-# 🧠 Understanding “The Illustrated Transformer” — Simplified Breakdown

-You picked one of the most legendary explainers of all time: **Jay Alammar’s _The Illustrated Transformer_**.
-It’s the foundation of how every modern LLM (like GPT-5) works.
-Let’s rebuild your understanding from zero → to “I can explain self-attention and Transformers to anyone.”

----

 ## 🧩 1.
 Starting Point — What’s the Problem?

 Old models like **RNNs** or **LSTMs** read sentences **one word at a time**, remembering the past in a “hidden state.”